-Earlier this year I built a farmhouse dining table and side benches using plans from the Shanty-2-Chic website.
+Earlier this year I’ve built a DIY farmhouse dining table and farmhouse side benches.
 I also wanted to build two farmhouse chairs that would go along with this table.
 So I went through a lot of pictures on Pinterest trying to find a chair that I wanted.
 I found a few examples, but I wanted the back of the chair to be taller than the chairs I found on Pinterest.
-Here are the steps for making this farmhouse chair.
+Here are the steps for making this DIY farmhouse chair.

 - Cut 2×6 for Rear Legs and Back Post